KieferSivitz/secretChat/README.md

 	git clone https://github.com/KieferSivitz/secretChat.git

-Then navigate intto the directory containing the files:
+Then navigate into the directory containing the files:

 	cd secretChat